-- 14. The cost to the Federal Government is based on a \$40 per hour estimate, which includes overhead, staff preparation time, review time, etc. The estimate is based on the work being performed by a GS-12 valuation staff person.
+The estimate is based on the work being performed by a GS-12 valuation staff person.
 This cost involves the time it takes to review the submitted forms HUD-92051 and HUD-92300, and complete the approvals.
+HUD reviews approximately 10% of the submitted forms for quality control purposes.

-It is estimated that this burden is 10 percent of the estimated burden for the respondents or 198 hours.
-Therefore, cost to the Federal Government is estimated to be \$7,920 (198 x \$40). - 15.
-This is a request for a revision of a currently approved information collection.
-The significant decrease in burden is a result of the adjustment in the number of the respondents.
+- 15. This is a request for an Extension of a currently approved information collection.
+The adjustment is because of a correction in the number of the respondents.
 HUD now accepts local government inspections in jurisdictions that issue building permits prior to inspections and Certificates of Occupancy (or equivalents) in lieu of the three inspections performed by fee inspectors.
 A clear final inspection must be obtained on all proposed construction cases in jurisdictions where the local building authority issues final inspections.
 It is estimated that approximately 80 percent of the proposed cases are now insured under the local government provision. - 16.
 There are no plans to publish the results of the information collected. - 17.
 HUD is not seeking approval to avoid displaying the expiration date of the OMB approval. - 18.
 There are no exceptions of the certification statement identified in item 19 of the OMB 83-I.